 - 3-minute walk to beach for shore whale sightings

-- Rated 9.2/10 with guests reporting whale sightings from the beach
+- Guests reporting whale sightings from the beach

 Step 1: Book Your Stay